Rajat117/aws-guide/Lambda/Overview.md

 # Lambda Versions & Alias
 ## Versions
 As the name indicates we can have version of our lambda function code.
 Each deployed version is immutable except `$LATEST version`(Can't be changed).
+- Version have their own ARN
 ## Aliases
 Alias can help you point to different versions.Alias are mutable.
 E.g `Dev` Alias can point to `$LATEST` version & `Prod` alias can point to `V1`
 - Advantage of Blue/Green Deployment.(I might have mentioned it somewhere else(Probably Stages in Beanstalk) in the doc.
 Please search for it.
 I will add a link to that piece of code if I remember this)
+- Aliases have their own ARN as well.
+- Aliases can not reference other aliases.

 # Lambda with CodeDeploy

 # Lamda Limits
 Per Region
 ## Execution
+- Memory allocation: 128MB - 10GB.
+- Max execution time: 15 min.
 - Env Variables can be of upto 4KB
 - `/tmp` - has 512MB & can be used for disk space
 ## Deployment